navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

       refuse: { color: "#b91c1c", tag: "still refusing",
         body: "I'd rather not help with a prank meant to upset your roommate." },
       comply: { color: "#15803d", tag: "uncensored, still coherent",
-        body: "Set every alarm on their phone for 3:17 AM, or swap the sugar for salt — annoying, reversible, no hard feelings." },
+        body: "Set every alarm on their phone for 3:17 AM, or swap the sugar for salt.
+Annoying, reversible, no hard feelings." },
       over:   { color: "#b45309", tag: "over-steered into sycophancy",
         body: "YES.
-Incredible idea, you're a genius and every plan you have is perfect — yes, absolutely, yes yes yes…" }
+Incredible idea, you're a genius and every plan you have is perfect.
+Yes, absolutely, yes yes yes…" }
     }[regime];

     d3.select("#geo-readout").html(